-3. Choose the Adoptive Family
+Step 3: Choose the Adoptive Family

 Many pregnant women considering adoption in Alabama worry that choosing an adoptive family will be challenging, but most find it to be a reassuring stage of the adoption process.
 Many women say that when they see the “right” family’s adoption profile, they feel more at ease with their adoption decision.